 Teachers plan the teaching of reading by following national curriculum and Tidemill Academy reading progression document, which form part of our current English policy.
 This ensures progression of knowledge and skills across and within each key stage.
 Planning includes the text types and national curriculum outcomes to be taught alongside clear learning objectives and success criteria, differentiated activities and opportunities for assessment.

 In the EYFS, children begin to read regularly with an adult, alongside the systematic teaching of phonics.
 In nursery, phonics activities are embedded within the curriculum either as adult focus activities, part of the continuous provision or as a whole class game or activity.
-In reception, daily fifteen minute phonics sessions are taught explicitly using the Letters and Sounds programme supported by Jolly Phonics in order to meet the needs of all children.
+In reception, daily fifteen minute phonics sessions are taught explicitly using Little Wandle.

 In KS1, children begin to undertake independent guided reading tasks as well as their targeted adult-led reading sessions and daily twenty minute phonics sessions.
-In KS2, children continue to be taught guided reading in a carousel format, with each group accessing adult support twice weekly.
-These small groups allow for differentiated and targeted support to be given.
+In KS2, whole class reading is taught daily, using high-quality texts.

 Please click here to see ideas about how to support your child at home with reading.